BorealisAI/PROVIDE/README.md

 ### Train

-For training models we used 8 GeForce GTX 1080 Ti GPUs.
+For training models we used 8 GeForce GTX 10 series GPUs.

 - Bouncing balls binary
 ```bash